 - Do you have a preapproval letter?

 Instead of asking what type or size kitchen a buyer is looking for, ask how they use their kitchen area.
-Do they entertain a lot, and if they do, is it with large groups that would benefit from open spaces or small dinner parties that would be more comfortable in a formal dining room?
+Do they entertain a lot?
+If they do, is it with large groups that would benefit from open spaces or small dinner parties that would be more comfortable in a formal dining room?

 Someone who loves to cook would probably be impressed with a chef's kitchen, but the client who would rather bring home Chinese takeout might prefer to see extra dollars invested on amenities in other parts of the house.

 More Answers Lead to More Questions

 After receiving an answer from a buyer, it's a good idea to parrot the answer and make sure you understand it.
 You can do this by saying, "I understand you want a large dining room because you need a big space to entertain."
 Look for confirmation that you're on the right track.

 You might also ask, "How would you feel if you didn't have a formal dining room, but instead found a home with a large family room?"
 Try putting trade-offs into the framework of the buyer's qualifying factors to see if the answers change.

 You also might want to probe the question further and find out exactly how important an indoor dining space might be, for example, as compared to an outdoor dining space.
 When do the entertainment events tend to take place?
-If it's in the winter, and you live in Minnesota, an outdoor dining space will probably be pretty much impossible, but if you live in Florida, it's a whole other story.
+If it's in the winter, and you live in Minnesota, an outdoor dining space will probably be pretty much impossible, but if you live in Florida, it's another story.

 When buyers describe their dream home, you have to know where to find it.
 Set aside time every week to view new listings.
-Attend open houses, especially those held specifically for agents like broker tours.
+Attend open houses, especially those held specifically for agents, such as broker tours.
 Those showings give you the opportunity to get to know your fellow agents.
 Your peers are some of the best sources of information available to you, and working with them always brings rewards.